-If equip your kitchen with one of the best sushi knife options on the market, then you will find it much easier to prepare some of the most popular recipes today.
+If you equip your kitchen with one of the best sushi knife options on the market, then you will find it much easier to prepare some of the most popular recipes today.

 If you want the very best for your kitchen, and you love to prepare sushi and sashimi, then you’ll be able to find the best sushi knife from the following suggestions.

-If you will be using this knife regularly then you will need to invest in a quality whetstone block, as a standard honing steel will not quite fit your purpose.
+If you will be using this knife regularly then you will need to invest in a quality whetstone block, as standard honing steel will not quite fit your purpose.

-The knife is incredibly well balanced and has been highly praised by independent reviewers and owners.
-It measures 12.8 inches in length and has a full tang design, so it wont break at the hilt like some low-quality knives that are on the market.
+It measures 10 inches in length and has a full tang design, so it won’t break at the hilt like some low-quality knives that are on the market.

 You can use this knife to expertly cut fish for sashimi, sushi rolls, vegetables, and boneless meats.

 The low cost and high average customer reviews make this a compelling option, whether you want to prepare sashimi and sushi or make intricate cuts on fruits and vegetables.

 Go for this option if you want to get a quality knife on a budget, particularly if this will be the first sushi knife that you add to your kitchen.